 Bosch CleverMixx hand mixer

-Best for quiet mixing
+Best quiet hand mixer

-Star rating: 3.5
+Star rating: 3.5/5

 Wattage: 400W

 This simple-to-use mixer is lightweight and won’t break the bank.
 There are just four speed settings to choose from which might not be enough for some.
 But during our tests it was fast enough to whisk up cream and egg whites quickly, yet also slow enough to mix buttercream without creating clouds of icing sugar.
-Our only complaint is that it’s easy to flick the switch to turbo as you’re turning it off, which could be messy if you have a habit of removing the beaters as you switch it off.

-The main beaters are a tad flimsy, but the dough hooks are very sturdy and cope well with heavy dough.
+The main beaters feel flimsy, but the dough hooks are very sturdy and cope well with heavy dough.
 Both are dishwasher-safe for easy cleaning.
 It’s quiet in use and has a comfortable handle, but the plastic has no grip so it’s best not to hold it with damp or greasy hands.
 Additionally, the power cord is poorly positioned, so can catch on your wrist during use.

-KitchenAid nine-speed hand mixer
+KitchenAid 5KHM9212BER hand mixer

 KitchenAid Empire Red hand mixer